secure-systems-lab/dsse/protocol.md

-# signing-spec Protocol
+# DSSE Protocol

 March 03, 2021

 Version 0.1.0

-This document describes the protocol/algorithm for creating and verifying signing-spec signatures, independent of how they are transmitted or stored.
+This document describes the protocol/algorithm for creating and verifying DSSE signatures, independent of how they are transmitted or stored.
 For the recommended data structure, see [Envelope](envelope.md).

 ## Signature Definition